Health and Wellbeing Queensland: Boost your Healthy

 During the COVID-19 pandemic in Australia, Health and Wellbeing Queensland launched the Boost your Healthy initiative.
 The initiative, joined by the social media tag #BootCampQld, aims to increase physical activity, improve nutrition, and improve wellbeing of Queenslanders during lockdowns and restrictions.
 As part of this initiative, the agency partnered with the Queensland Country Women's Association (QCWA) to provide healthy cooking challenges to participants.
 The agency also joined 10,000 Steps, the Australian health promotion organisation of CQUniversity, in creating a collective 1 billion steps goal for Queenslanders during lockdown.
 Over 32 days, 5,874 Queenslanders from 320 postcodes logged 1.05 billion steps.

 Funding

-Funding for Health and Wellbeing Queensland comes directly through Queensland Health, who receives departmental funding from the Queensland Government.
+Funding for Health and Wellbeing Queensland comes from the Queensland Parliament through annual appropriations in the state budget.

 Between 2020 and 2024, the Queensland Budget will also provide A$158.6 million in funding to establish the agency, A$133.4 million of which is from appropriations within Queensland Health.
 The remaining funding from the Queensland Government is to establish and operate the Deadly Choices Health Lifestyle Program, which will attract A$8.6 million in funding to the agency every year.